 I’m kicking off this list strongly with one of the best beginner drum sets on the market, which is the Pearl EXX725S/C Expert New Fusion set.

 This 5-piece New Fusion drum set comes with a 22” x 18” bass drum, a 14” x 5.5” snare, and three tom drums of sizes 10” x 7”, 12” x 8”, and 16” x 16”, so you can learn to play all your favorite songs.

 This starter drum set is made from a 6-ply poplar/Asian Mahogany shell, resulting in amazing tones and overall good sound.
 Besides, the upgraded cover wrap finish is just stunning.

-Because every good beginner drum kit starts with a solid foundation, this set includes all of the necessary hardware with the excellent build quality.
+Because every good beginner drum kit starts with a solid foundation, this set includes all of the necessary hardware with excellent build quality.
 The 830-series drum hardware includes double-braced cymbal stands, a hi-hat stand, a snare stand, and even a chain-drive bass drum pedal.

 As for the color option, this drum kit comes in Jet Black, Pure White, Blue Sparkle, Red Wine, Smokey Chrome, and Grindstone Sparkle, so you can play the drums in style with your favorite color.